SorrenJ/jungle-rails/README.md

 `xvfb-run cypress open`

+If that doesn't work you can try openning up the virtual display using this:

+`bin/rails cypress:open`

 ### Ensure $DISPLAY is Set:

 If you're on a system with a GUI but $DISPLAY is not set, you can manually set it.
 Try this:

 `export DISPLAY=:0`

+### Final notes

+Make sure you change your 'baseUrl' to your respective localhost server in the 'cypress.config.js' file before running cypress